Nazca Ridge: Influence in Amazon tectonics

 The flat slab subduction associated with the Nazca Ridge has been linked to the cessation of volcanism in the Andes Mountains at about 4 Ma.
 The subduction has also been linked with the formation of the Fitzcarrald Arch, which is a 400000 km2, 400 to 600 m high, domed topographic feature that defines the Amazon drainage Basin.
 Studies indicate that the uplift of the arch also began 4 Ma.

 The uplift of the Fitzcarrald Arch intersects with the Andes Mountains where there is a shift from high-gradient topography to the low-gradient Amazon Basin.
 This topographic uplift effectively divides the Amazon drainage basin into three sub-basins, the Ucayali to the northwest, the Acre to the northeast, and the Madre De Dios to the southeast.
 It's hypothesized that significant modifications to sedimentary, erosional, and hydrological processes have resulted from the uplift of the Fitzcarrald Arch.
-Evolutionary paths for freshwater fish began to diverge in the Amazon sub-basins approximately 4 Ma as well.
-The uplift of the Fitzcarrald Arch could also be the catalyst that lead to these differing evolutionary paths, effectively isolating fish populations from each other.
+Evolutionary paths for freshwater fish began to diverge in the Amazon sub-basins at approximately 4 Ma as well.
+The uplift of the Fitzcarrald Arch could also be the catalyst that led to these differing evolutionary paths, effectively isolating fish populations from each other.